ernaniaz/jquery.loader/README.md

 v1.2 - Released Oct/27/2015:
 * Added script sourceURL to JavaScripts (firebug debug facility).

+v1.3 - Released Jul/11/2017:
+* Added dependency check when loading;
+* Added onloadfail callback to trigger when something wrong happens at start;
+* Added onsuccess callback to trigger when a script is loaded correctly;
+* Added onfail callback to trigger when a script fail to load.

+v1.4 - Released Jul/18/2017:
+* Changed way we load JavaScript files, due to Firefox limitations on debug.

 Note: The release date was original date I wrote and versioned this script.
 I just published it now with MIT license!